nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/USMLE Process.md

 2. Apply for NRMP Match
 	- The programs & the applicants will see what works for them.
 	- You as an applicant will submit something called as "ERAS Application" or "ERAS CV"
+		- The deadline to submit your ERAS Application is usually September 15th, due to COVID it was postponed to Sept 28th
 		- This will have your:
 		- Professional experiences
 			- United States Clinical Experience → This is the most important thing